Palmas Group

 57. Commitment to zero deforestation?

-The company publishes a commitment to no development in High Conservation Value (HCV), High Carbon Stock (HCS) and peatland areas.
+The company commits to no development in High Conservation Value (HCV), High Carbon Stock (HCS) and peatland areas.

 58. Commitment to zero deforestation applies to all suppliers?

-The company publishes a commitment to no development in High Conservation Value (HCV), High Carbon Stock (HCS) and peatland areas applicable to suppliers.
+The company commits all suppliers to no development in High Conservation Value (HCV), High Carbon Stock (HCS) and peatland areas.

-59. Criteria and cut-off date for defining deforestation?
+59. Criteria and cut-off date for defining deforestation and/or ecosystem conversion?

-60. Criteria and cut-off date for defining deforestation in supplier operations?
+60. Criteria and cut-off date for defining deforestation and/or ecosystem conversion in supplier operations?

 The company defines criteria for deforestation without a cut-off date in supplier operations.